 We have carried out a review of the Learning and Development Institute.
 As of April 2013, the new department has been called the Nursing Department and has three key teams who are instrumental in delivering our professional agenda as a Royal College of Nursing.

-The Nursing Department is led by Steve Jamieson, Head of Nursing.
+The Nursing Department is led by Steve Jamieson, Deputy Director of Nursing.

 There are three Assistant Heads of Nursing, one for each team:

-The Nursing Team- led by Tim Curry, Assistant Head of Nursing
+The Nursing Team- led by JP Nolan, Head of Nursing Practice

 The Nursing Team is made up of nurse advisers, co-ordinators and administrators, who work together to influence, develop and support nursing practice.
 In order to achieve the aims and objectives, the team spend much of their time developing strategic relationships with statutory, voluntary and independent organisations, the Departments of Health, medical royal colleges and industry.
 They also offer direct advice to members and staff in Regions and Countries in responding to service redesign consultations, advising on aspects of clinical practice and speaking on specialist areas of nursing and health care.
 The Nursing team also support the work of RCN Forums, RCN Students, the Executive Nurse Network and a range of other networks and groups.
 The Nursing team will be reviewing its service and developing a stronger professional leadership and clinical expertise offer for the RCN.

-The Standards Knowledge and Information Services- led by Dr Lesley Duff, Assistant Head of Nursing
+Standards Knowledge and Information Services- led by Rose Gallagher, Interim Head of Standards, Knowledge and Innovation

 The RCN’s Standards, Knowledge and Information Service is an authoritative source of professional nursing standards, knowledge and information for developing insight and transforming care.